tinymce/tinymce-docs/plugins/template.md

 ### Making Templates

-A template is a file with a `div` containing the template data.
+A template is a _file_ with a `div` containing the template data.
 All `html` outside the `div` will simply be presented to the user in the preview frame.

-A template has more capabilities than a simple snippet, for example, a template can have dynamic content/smart content that gets updated by functions located in the `template_replace_values` key.
-These functions will continue to be executed each time a cleanup procedure is performed.

 Each template needs to be inside of a div with the `mceTmpl` class, like this example: